damianhakert/damianhakert.github.io/source/handbook/sales/POC/Template.md

 This section summarizes the agreed upon requirements of the Trial which will be

-considered a success if CSRA can successfully achieve the following goals:
+considered a success if XYZ, Inc. can successfully achieve the following goals:

 1. Integrate their LDAP into GitLab